Homeschooling in Connecticut & Homeschool Laws

 Connecticut homeschooling families may be eligible for certain federal tax benefits to help offset educational expenses.
 One option is a Coverdell Education Savings Account, which allows money to grow tax-free when used for qualified education costs.
 Homeschool parents might also be able to deduct a portion of mortgage interest or rent if part of the home is used regularly and exclusively for homeschooling.
 Finally, tax credits or deductions could be available for required books, supplies, equipment and curricula used for instruction.
 To learn more about these potential tax advantages, homeschooling families should review the information and resources provided by the IRS.

-Immunization Requirements in Connecticut
+Connecticut Immunization Requirements

 Homeschooled children, who are not attending public or private school, typically are not subject to the state’s school immunization Connecticut homeschool laws.
 However, if students participate in certain public school programs, they may be required to meet immunization requirements under Connecticut homeschool law when homeschooling in Connecticut.